-The Canadian Pacific Railway, or CP Rail System, is near highway 61 and the east edge of Pigs Eye Lake.
-The rail yard was built in 1950s, and currently more than 110 trains pass through this area per day.
+The CP Railway, or CP Rail System, is near highway 61 and the east edge of Pigs Eye Lake.
+The rail yard was built in the 1950s, and currently more than 110 trains pass through this area daily.

 Metropolitan Wastewater Treatment Plant